-How do we know if a species is at risk?
+How we know if a species is at risk

 To help us understand the stability of Alberta's wild species and the level of monitoring and protection they may need, each species is assigned a status.

 How wild species receive a risk status

 To receive a status, species go through a dynamic cycle of assessment and status designation.
 Species re-enter the cycle for assessment when new information becomes available.

 The cycle forms the basis for management actions to prevent our wild species from becoming at risk or to recover populations that are at risk.

 The cycle has 6 steps, or strategies, as illustrated and listed below:

 The General Status of Alberta Wild Species is a report that gives a broad overview of the well-being of each vertebrate wildlife species in the province.

 The general status of Alberta's fish and wildlife is reviewed and updated every 5 years, using the most recent knowledge and research results available.